Nespresso Vertuo Plus Review

 - Respective capsules can be recycled

-- Brew head automatically opens and closes with teh push of a button
+- Brew head automatically opens and closes with the push of a button

 - Only works exclusively with the Vertuo line pods

 - Ambiguous button color light indicators may be frustrating

 - Water tank may have a propensity towards leaking

 - Said pods are a little more pricey and can be difficult to locate unless shopping online

 What’s pretty varied here is the price options…depending on the color you prefer and desired accessories.
 At the time of writing it looked like the black Breville and the graphite De’Longhi had the lowest price, if you are hoping to include the bonus items, like the Aeroccino and the coffee capsules, you can get those too, however I strongly recommend choosing the bundle that includes the capsules, since they are de riguer and as I’ve covered earlier, not a walk in the park to get ahold of.